 Gather the Parmesan Popcorn Ingredients

-To make the garlic parmesan topping for this popcorn, you’ll need just a couple simple ingredients, and I’m willing to be you already have them on hand!
+To make the garlic parmesan topping for this popcorn, you’ll need just a couple of simple ingredients, and I’m willing to be you already have them on hand!

 - Popcorn Kernels – no surprise here, you’ll need popcorn kernels!
 Either yellow or white will work; I prefer yellow as they’re a little more sturdy and hold up to the toppings better, opposed to the slightly more delicate white kernels.
 Go ahead and read more about the differences between white and yellow kernels if you want.